Welcome back to a brand new year on Authoring Arrowheads, my friends! It’s good to be back after a two-month hiatus.

 It was then I understood that before I ask God for the virtue of patience, I must first be willing to trust Him with, and dutifully live out, the Purpose He has for me.

-Nowhere in the Bile does it define our purpose as to:
+Nowhere in the Bible does it define our purpose as to:

 - Chase our own dreams